apache/incubator-weex-ui/packages/wxc-tab-page/README.md

 > Tab page make it easy to switch between different views

+!> The effect of sliding with hand is based on [expressionBinding](https://github.com/alibaba/weex/issues/1730) feature.
+Make sure your app [support it](https://github.com/alibaba/weex-ui/issues/6).

 ### Rule
 - Allow configuration of the head, support `ExpressionBinding` gesture to follow the effect, H5 support downgrade slide switch.
 - Commonly used in Tab switch pages, currently supports **icon 、text and iconFont** form the top bar, You can see in [here](https://github.com/alibaba/weex-ui/blob/master/example/tab-page/config.js)